Policing and Community Safety Authority: Garda Síochána Inspectorate

 The Garda Síochána Inspectorate was established in 2006 under the Garda Síochána Act 2005.
 Its stated role was to "ensure that the resources available to the Garda Síochána are used efficiently and effectively".
-Its insepections were either self-initiated, or requested by the Minister for Justice or the Policing Authority.
+Its inspections were either self-initiated, or requested by the Minister for Justice or the Policing Authority.
 The first Chief Inspector was former Commissioner of Boston Police, Kathleen O'Toole.
 She reported directly to the Minister for Justice.
 From 2006 to 2009, O'Toole was supported by two other inspectors, Robert Olsen and Gwen M. Boniface.
 Olsen was Chief of Police for 8 years of the Minneapolis Police Department.
 Boniface is a former Commissioner of the Ontario Provincial Police and was one of 3 female police commissioners in Canada when appointed in May 1998.
 She suggested that rank and file Gardaí were not equipped to perform their duties or protect themselves properly.
 She also suggested that routine arming may become a reality but dismissed the suggestion that this was currently being considered.
 In 2012, O'Toole was succeeded by Robert K. Olson.